RandyBaeza/Caso-1-Diseno-de-software/README.md

 ## 5. Authentication

-Auth0 (with Next.js SDK)
+Auth0 (with React SDK)

 Why:

-- Easy login setup with roles and multi factor authentication.
+Easy login setup with roles and multi factor authentication.

-- Works with Next.js Server Components.
+React SDK integrates well with SPAs.

 Considerations:

-- Dependence on external service.
+Dependence on external service.

-- Some features may require a premium, paid plan.
+Some features may require a premium, paid plan.

 ---